publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIII/ch53/m__us_usc_t49_s5329.md

                     (I) relevant recommendations of the National Transportation Safety Board; and

-                    (II) recommendations of, and best practices standards developed by, the public transportation industry; and
+                    (II) recommendations of, and best practices standards developed by, the public transportation industry;

+            (D)

+             minimum safety standards to ensure the safe operation of public transportation systems that—

+                (i) are not related to performance standards for public transportation vehicles developed under subparagraph (C); and

+                (ii)

+                 to the extent practicable, take into consideration—

+                    (I) relevant recommendations of the National Transportation Safety Board;

+                    (II) best practices standards developed by the public transportation industry;

+                    (III) any minimum safety standards or performance criteria being implemented across the public transportation industry;

+                    (IV) relevant recommendations from the report under section 3020 of the Federal Public Transportation Act of 2015; and

+                    (V) any additional information that the Secretary determines necessary and appropriate; and

-            (D) a public transportation safety certification training program, as described in subsection (c).
+            (E) a public transportation safety certification training program, as described in subsection (c).

     (c) __Public Transportation Safety Certification Training Program.—__